404NotFound6/stocktwit-sentiment-project/README.md

 |log_size|	0.0568|	0.0323|	1.7563	|0.079|
 </div>

-This regression result suggests that only the third lag of sentiment scores would have negative impact on log return, which is similar to the regression on DJI's return , showing that sentiment scores negatively related to log return both in index level and individual firm level.
+This regression result indicates that only the third lag of sentiment scores has a statistically significant negative impact on log returns.
+This finding is consistent with the previous regression on the Dow Jones Index (DJI) returns, demonstrating that sentiment scores are negatively related to log returns at both the index level and the individual firm level.

 <div align="center">